CodeAdventure/meteor-documentary/README.md

 ## Configuration
 You have to use JSDoc 3 and tell it to use the template provided by this package.
-I will only explain how to do this by using Grunt.

 ### Install grunt packages
-Create a node package.json file within your package folder like this:
+Create `package.json` within your package folder like this:

 ```JavaScript
 {